medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/3-data-provider-consent.md

 - if the data is provided by the owner of the data
 - if the data is validated by a registered and active oracle
 - if the data is provided in duplicate
+- if the provider agrees to the required terms of agreement

 If all checks pass, rewards are distributed to the provider and oracle(more about [incentive](./6-incentives.md)).